-Risk description Strategic goal impacted Business impact Key mitigating actions in Appropriate policies and procedures set the tone from the top for ethical culture within the Group.
+Risk description goal impacted Business impact Key mitigating actions impacted Appropriate policies and procedures set the tone from the top for ethical culture within the Group.
 Know Your Customer/Partner Policies and procedures aim to mitigate the money laundry/terrorism financing and prevent corruption.
 A Group Risk and Compliance Officer, as well as Risk and Compliance Partners have been assigned, while the Compliance risk management status is reported regularly to the Risk and Compliance Committee.
-Non-compliance with EU General Data Protection Regulation, within 6 Non-compliance with regulatory requirements could lead to fines, penalties, censures, and reputational The Group has set up a structure and has employed an experienced Data Privacy Officer ('DPO') to coordinate Tenants Shareholders complex jurisdictions and ocal specificities. damage. data privacy compliance.
-The Group implemented Data Privacy policies and procedures, as well as Employees periodical training and awareness campaigns dedicated to all staff.
-Local authorities Responsibilities for data privacy have been assigned in each jurisdiction.
+Non-compliance with EU General Data Protection Regulation, within complex jurisdictions and local specificities.
+Image: Control of the Non-compliance with regulatory requirements could lead to fines, penalties, censures, and reputational damage.
+The Group has set up a structure and has employed an experienced Data Privacy Officer ('DPO') to coordinate data privacy compliance.
+Tenants Shareholders local specificities.
+The Group implemented Data Privacy policies and procedures, as well as periodical training and awareness campaigns dedicated to all staff.
+Employees Local authorities Responsibilities for data privacy have been assigned in each jurisdiction.
 Relevant processes have been scrutinised and as a result the Group implemented a set of measures across all relevant processes to ensure compliance, as well as to early identify and address vulnerabilities.
 Contractual arrangements in relation to outsourcing providers acting as data processors comply with legal requirements and best practices.
 Platforms and software are assessed to be privacy by-design, pentests are applied to critical systems/platforms, based on a predefined risk matrix considering the type and volume of personal data processed.
 A data governance project was launched, meant to also cover privacy related risks.